Mark Turin

 Mark Turin (born 1973) is a British anthropologist, linguist and occasional radio broadcaster who specialises in the Himalayas and the Pacific Northwest.

 Turin was interim editor of the journal Pacific Affairs from 2023-2024.
-He is an associate professor at the University of British Columbia, cross-appointed between the Department of Anthropology and the Institute for Critical Indigenous Studies.
+He is an associate professor at the University of British Columbia in the Institute for Critical Indigenous Studies.

 Early life and education

 Turin was born into an Italian-Dutch family, and raised in the United Kingdom and briefly in New York.
 His Italian father, Duccio Turin, was a UN diplomat and chief architect of the Palestinian refugee camps.
 His Dutch mother, Hannah Oorthuys, is a graphic designer and therapist, and the daughter of the photographer Cas Oorthuys.
 Turin's half-brother is Luca Turin, a biophysicist and writer with a long-standing interest in bioelectronics, the sense of smell, perfumery, and the fragrance industry.

 After attending University College School, and completing his undergraduate studies in Anthropology and Archaeology with First Class Honours from the University of Cambridge (1995), he completed his PhD at the University of Leiden, graduating in 2006.